Hydrocarbon Toxicity

 Practice Essentials

-Hydrocarbons are a heterogenous group of organic substances that are primarily composed of carbon and hydrogen molecules.
+Hydrocarbons are a heterogeneous group of organic substances that are primarily composed of carbon and hydrogen molecules.
 They are quite abundant in modern society.
-Some of the most commonly ingested hydrocarbons include gasoline, lubricating oil, motor oil, mineral spirits, lighter fluid/naphtha, lamp oil, and kerosene.[1]
-Other common sources of hydrocarbons include dry cleaning solutions, paint, spot remover, rubber cement, and solvents.
-In addition, many volatile substances that contain hydrocarbons (eg, glue, propellants) are commonly abused for their euphoric effects.
+Some of the most commonly abused hydrocarbons include gasoline, lubricating oil, motor oil, mineral spirits, lamp oil, and kerosene.
+Other common sources of hydrocarbons include dry cleaning solutions, paint, spot remover, rubber cement, solvents, model glue, and lacquers, while aerosol sources include spray paints, butane fuel, lighter fluid, cooking sprays, cosmetics, hairspray, toiletries, and deodorants.[1]

 Hydrocarbons can be classified as being aliphatic, in which the carbon moieties are arranged in a linear or branched chain, or aromatic, in which the carbon moieties are arranged in a ring.
 Halogenated hydrocarbons are a subgroup of aromatic hydrocarbons, in which one of the hydrogen molecules is substituted by a halogen group.
 The most important halogenated hydrocarbons include carbon tetrachloride, trichloroethylene, tetrachloroethylene, trichloroethane, chloroform, and methylene chloride.